 2. Remember Heating Safety

-Home heating safety is crucial from the gas/fire hazard safety perspective, too.
-After all, according to FEMA, home fires occur more often in the winter months.
+Home heating safety is crucial from a fire hazard perspective, too.
+After all, according to the Federal Emergency Management Agency, home fires occur more often in the winter months.
 Routine HVAC maintenance and a pre-winter furnace check is an easy way to protect against winter home HVAC issues and ensuing safety concerns.
 Alternatively, if using a portable or space heater, make sure to turn the system off when you leave and when going to bed.

 3. Check Your Home’s Insulation & Weatherstripping

 Weatherstripping and insulation are key to keeping warm air indoors and blocking cold outdoor air.
-Inspect doors and windows and other wall openings to see if any weatherstripping needs replaced.
-In addition, make sure to check your space for drafts, areas that are not insulated well and places where caulking needs to be redone to prevent heat from escaping through those cracks and joints.
+Inspect doors, windows and other openings to see if weatherstripping needs to be replaced.
+In addition, make sure to check your space for drafts, areas that are not insulated well and places where caulking needs to be redone to prevent heat from escaping.

 4. Don’t Block Vents

-Another winter home HVAC tip is to make sure furniture or holiday decorations are not blocking system vents.
+Among our winter home HVAC tips, an important one is to make sure furniture or holiday decorations are not blocking system vents.
 This ensures maximum airflow throughout your home.

 5. Keep Heating Sources Clear